-- 96. Competent authorities should assess whether the institution has an appropriate internal control framework.
-This assessment should include, at least whether: - a. the institution has adequate written internal control policies in place and has implemented an internal control framework within the business units and within independent control functions; - b. there is a clear decision-making process with a clear allocation of responsibilities for implementation of the internal control framework and its components; - c. there is an adequate segregation of duties with regard to conflicting activities; - d. all independent control functions are effective and have sufficient resources, authority and stature to fulfil their mission, as well as direct access to the management body, including in its supervisory function; - e. the internal control framework is implemented in all areas of the institution, with business and support units being responsible in the first instance for establishing and maintaining adequate internal controls and risk management procedures; - f. there is exchange of the necessary information in a manner that ensures that the management body, business lines and internal units, including each internal control function, are able to carry out their duties; - g. the institution has a new product approval policy and process (NPAP), including a process for material changes, with a clearly specified role for the independent risk management and compliance functions, approved by the management body; - h. the institution has the capacity to produce risk reports, uses them for management purposes and such risk reports are: - i. accurate, comprehensive, clear and useful; and - ii. produced and communicated to the relevant parties with the appropriate frequency; and - i. audit recommendations are subject to a formal follow-up procedure by the appropriate levels of management to ensure and report on their effective and timely resolution.
+- 99:106.
+Competent authorities should assess whether the institution has an appropriate internal control framework.
+This assessment should include, at least whether: - a. the institution has adequate written internal control policies in place and has implemented an internal control framework within the business units, other relevant units and within independent internal control functions; - b. there is a clear, transparent and documented decision-making process with a clear allocation of responsibilities for implementation of the internal control framework and its components; - c. there is an adequate segregation of duties with regard to conflicting activitiesand information barriers where necessary; - d. all independent internal control functions are effective and have appropriate and sufficient resources, authority and stature to fulfil their mission, as well asand where necessary direct access to the management body, including in its supervisory function; - e. the internal control framework is implemented incovers all areas of the institution, with a clear allocation of business and support units being responsible in the first instance for establishing and maintaining adequate internal controls and risk management procedures; - f. there is exchange of the necessary information in a, including policies, mechanisms and procedures and their updates, in a timely manner that ensures that the management body, business lines and internal units, including each internal independent control function, are able to carry out their duties;

+- g. the institution has a new product approval policy and process (NPAP), including a process for material changes or exceptional transactions, with a clearly specified role for the independent risk management and compliance functions, approved by the management body; - h. the institution has the capacity to produce written risk reports, uses them for management purposes and such risk reports are: - i. timely, accurate, concise, comprehensive, clear and useful; and - ii. produced and communicated to the relevant parties with the appropriate frequency; and - i. internal audit recommendations are subject to a formal follow-up procedure by the appropriate levels of management to ensure and report on their effective and timely resolution.